 University of Dallas

-This small Texas university is one of only three schools to receive credit for every requirement in What Will They Learn?TM.
-In addition to the What Will They Learn?TM curriculum, Dallas students read classic works of philosophy and theology, take a great-books sequence in Western history, and study the fine arts.
+This small Texas university is one of only three schools to receive credit for every requirement in What Will They Learn?™.
+In addition to What Will They Learn?™ subjects, Dallas students read classic works of philosophy and theology, take a great books sequence in Western history, and study the fine arts.

 University of Georgia